Heidelberg University Faculty of Physics and Astronomy: Center for Astronomy

-The Zentrum für Astronomie der Universität Heidelberg (Center for Astronomy of Heidelberg University) was founded in 2005 and is an association of three research institutes: the Astronomical Calculation Institute, the Institute of Theoretical Astrophysics and the Landessternwarte Heidelberg-Königstuhl (the Heidelberg-Königstuhl State Observatory).
+The Zentrum für Astronomie der Universität Heidelberg (Center for Astronomy of Heidelberg University) was founded in 2005 and is an association of three research institutes: the Astronomical Computation Institute, the Institute of Theoretical Astrophysics and the Landessternwarte Heidelberg-Königstuhl (the Heidelberg-Königstuhl State Observatory).

-Astronomical Calculations Institute
+Astronomical Computation Institute

-The Astromomisches Rechen-Institut (Astronomical Calculation Institute) is part of the Center of Astronomy of the University of Heidelberg.
+The Astromomisches Rechen-Institut (Astronomical Computation Institute) is part of the Center of Astronomy of the University of Heidelberg.
 Before it was a research institute for astrometry and stellar dynamics belonging to the state of Baden-Württemberg.

 It is the most important international institution for astronomical data calculations.
 The Astronomisches Rechen-Institut is responsible among other things for the Gliese catalog of nearby stars, the fundamental catalog FK5 and FK6 and the annual published Apparent places, a high precision catalog with pre-calculated positions for over 3 thousand stars for each day.

 The ARI was founded in 1700 in Berlin-Dahlem by Gottfried Kirch.
 It has its origin from the catalog patent application in this time by Frederick I of Prussia, who introduced a monopoly on publishing star catalogs in Prussia.
 In 1945 the Institute was moved by the occupying force (Americans) nearer to their headquarters in Heidelberg.
 Since January 1, 2005 it has been integrated into the Center of Astronomy and as of today is not limited to publishing star catalogs but has a wide research scope.